moechofe/lowresrmx/asset.dev/manual.md

 #### `GOSUB/RETURN`

-**Jump to sub-routine**
+    gosub label
+    ...
+    return

+Store the current location of the program execution [on top of the stack](#stack-subroutine-and-return), and jump at the specific `label`.

-Expect to found a `RETURN` instruction to go back where it was right after the `GOSUB`.
+Expect to found a `RETURN` command to go back where it was right after the `GOSUB`.

-The return location is store in a stack allow user to jump to sub-routine inside sub-routine.
-But the stack is limited.
-A good habit is to always have one `RETURN` for each `GOSUB`.
+The return location is store in a stack allow user to jump to a sub-routine and return from it.

+> A good habit is to always have one `RETURN` for each `GOSUB`.

 A common usage of sub-routine is to reuse a piece of code multiple times instead of rewrite it again.